matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 A client implementation may choose to use the device ID used in end-to-end cryptography for this purpose.

 ### Introduce `m.call.select_answer`
-This event is sent by the caller once it has chosen an answer.
+This event is sent by the caller's client once it has chosen an answer.
 Its `selected_party_id` field indicates the answer it's chosen (and has `call_id` and its own `party_id` too).
-If the callee sees a `select_answer` for an answer ID other than the one it sent, it ends the call and informs the user the call was answered elsewhere.
+If the callee's client sees a `select_answer` for an answer ID other than the one it sent, it ends the call and informs the user the call was answered elsewhere.
 It does not send any events.
 Media can start flowing before this event is seen or even sent.
 Clients that implement previous